Learn about dream meanings and interpretations

 Read Between the

 Back in the day, some ancient cultures, including the Greeks and Mesopotamians, relied on dream interpreters and divination to try to predict the future.
 Similarly ancient Muslim dream interpretations were used to glean prophecies and messages from God in ancient and medieval Islam.
-While Judeo-Christian dream interpretation holds little significance in the religious community today, dreams played an important role in several parts of the Bible.
+While Jewish and Christian dream interpretation hold little significance in the religious community today, dreams played an important role in several parts of the Bible.

 With the dawn of modern psychology, the focus of dreams moved away from prophecies and toward self-revelations.
 In the early 1900s, Sigmund Freud hatched the idea that dreams allow us to live out our repressed desires deemed unacceptable by society.
 According to his beliefs, symbols and even recent memories were used in our dreams to hide our primal (and often sexual) unconscious urges.